zcorpan/html-parser-book/manuscript/parser.md

 > Consume the next input character:
 >
-> * ASCII alpha
+> ASCII alpha
 >
->   * Create a new end tag token, set its tag name to the empty string.
+> : Create a new end tag token, set its tag name to the empty string.
 Reconsume in the tag name state.
 >
-> * U+003E GREATER-THAN SIGN (>)
+> U+003E GREATER-THAN SIGN (>)
 >
->   * This is a missing-end-tag-name parse error.
+> : This is a missing-end-tag-name parse error.
 Switch to the data state.
 >
-> * EOF
+> EOF
 >
->   * This is an eof-before-tag-name parse error.
-Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token and an end-of-file token.
+> : This is an eof-before-tag-name parse error.
+Emit a U+003C LESS-THAN SIGN character token, a U+002F SOLIDUS character token and an end-of-file ton.
 >
-> * Anything else
+> Anything else
 >
->   * This is an invalid-first-character-of-tag-name parse error.
+> : This is an invalid-first-character-of-tag-name parse error.
 Create a comment token whose data is the empty string.
 Reconsume in the bogus comment state.

 Finally, the end of the input stream is said to be an "EOF" character, which emits an end-of-file token.
 The series of tokens produced is thus: